 - You don’t need any qualifications or even any experience in childcare.
-You just need to be able to act professional in meetings and work as part of a team.
+You just need to be able to act professionally in meetings and work as part of a team.

 - You can be a single female or male, married or living as a couple.

-- Ideally you (or one of you if a couple) will have to be available to foster on a full time basis, however we can work around it if you work part-time and your employers are extremely flexible.
+- Ideally you (or one of you if in a couple) will have to be available to foster on a full-time basis, however, we can work around it if you work part-time and your employers are extremely flexible.

-- You will need to have British citizenship or have been granted permanent residency/indefinite leave to remain in the UK.
+- You will need to have British citizenship or have been granted permanent residence/indefinite leave to remain in the UK.